tstowe65/lesson-level-1-3/PROJECTGUIDE.md

 ### 5. Professional skills
 #### I. Planning
-  1. [ ] able to assist the instructor/coordinator with project planning
+  1. [ ] able to develop a basic project outline

   ##### Rating:
   1. [ ] student has mastered this skill